Dshaw630/bethpage-tee-time-analysis/Thought_Process.md

       - log how many rows fail regex extraction and are dropped
       - check that all dates in booking time are in valid ranges
       - log now many rows fail booking time conversion to datetime
+  - standardize status column to a binary(?) or at least more discrete set of values
+    - "checked in" and "teed off" both seemingly represent a player showing up to the course and almost certainly playing.
+    "teed off" is much less frequent relative to "checked in" so it is possible this is an inconsistency in how staff use the booking software.
+      - The two statuses will be merged into "played"
+    - Seems likely that "NAN" values are no-shows given that they do not seem to occur on tee times that were cancelled. this can't be proven with the data at hand so "NAN" will be coerced to "unknown"
+    - reword "deleted" as "cancelled" for clarity
+    - QA checks
+      - confirm that the size of the df was not altered
+      - confirm that no rows are both "played" and have a cancellation time, nor "cancelled" without a time listed

 ## intake and cleaning todo
-  - standardize status column to a binary(?) or at least more discrete set of values

   - drop booking source? seems useless
   - clean course and round length (9 or 18 holes) out of tee sheet
     - some are specially formatted as "x course 9 hole early", early distinction may be relevant here
-  - clean up majority of NaT values from cancellation time
+  - clean up majority of NaT values from cancellation time, standardize format, and confirm all dates are within dataset time range
+    - NTS - there are 800 rows in the raw data with cancelled status, but no cancellation time will need some flag to exclude them from cancellation analysis, still valid for booking work